corwin-of-amber/bellmaniac/README.md

 # Bellmania

-To use this parser, first make sure nearley is installed:
+First make sure all the relevant packages are installed:

 ```
 npm install